 Note(s): Table 12 provides OLS regression estimates for clustered bond trades during 2014 for top bonds only.
 A trade is classified as executing at a clustered price if the reported price ends in 0.00, 0.25, 0.50, or 0.75.
 The dependent variable is equal to the percentage of trades that cluster daily for each bond.
 Investment grade is equal to one if the bond if rated as investment quality and zero otherwise.
 Price is the trade reported price.
 Volatility is the bond's daily price volatility.
 Institution is equal to one if the trade size is greater than or equal to \$100,000 (Edwards et al., 2007).
 Buy is equal to one if the trade is a dealer reported buy trade, and sell is equal to one if the trade is a dealer reported sell trade (and zero otherwise).
 The number of trades is the daily number of trades for each bond.
 The coupon rate is the bond's reported coupon.
-Maturity is the bond's years to maturity, and family is the number of the bond is issued by the parent firm.
-Top bond is equal to one if the firm's SIC code is 6000-6700.
+Maturity is the bond's years to maturity, and family is the number of the bonds issued by the parent firm.
+Top bond is equal to one if the bond has the most institutional trading on a given trading day and zero otherwise.
+Financial is equal to one if the firm's SIC code is 6000-6700.
 CDS is equal to one if the firm has active credit default swap trading.
-T-statistics are reported below the coefficients, and significance is indicated at the 1%, 5%, and 10% levels by ,, and .
+T-statistics are reported below the coefficients, and significance is indicated at the 1%, 5%, and 10% levels by , and .
 Standard errors are clustered by CUSIP.
 Significance using the posterior odds ratio is indicated by a for 5% significance and b for 1% significance testing, that institutional trades cluster less.
 It seems they are offered narrower bid-ask spreads than retail-sized customers because institutional traders have more outside options, i.e. knowledge of market makers.
 But for large trades of speculative grade bonds, dealers are presented with an adverse selection problem as in Glosten and Milgrom (1985).
 If they believe that their customers have superior information, they will increase their bid-ask spreads.
 This is somewhat consistent with our findings, more clustering for large trades of speculative grade bonds than investment grade bonds.